MS Ilos: History

 The ship was named after Abel Tasman, the first known European to reach Van Diemen's Land.
 She first went back to her builder's yard for a refit, and for a large box-like structure to be added to the stern of the ship for the crew, because the Australian maritime union rules did not allow the crew to be under the car deck, which is where the crew cabins were.
 She left Rendsburg on 22 April 1985, but two days later she was stopped by an industrial dispute with the stewards.
 She first went to Brunsbuttel, but had to continue through the Kiel Canal, and into Kiel where she docked.
 The Tasmanian Government sent police to West Germany to end the dispute and get the ship underway, but on arrival the police were powerless in West Germany.
 So the Tasmanian Government had to change laws to empower them to resolve the problem, and she resumed her trip and left Kiel on 18 May 1985.

 She then sailed to Australia, going straight to Devonport and not via Queensland and New South Wales as had been planned.
 She started on the Devonport-Melbourne route on 1 June 1985 from Melbourne.
 Her former Captain Rudolf Schonfeldt, sailed with the ship to Australia from Germany to advise the crew, unfamiliar with the new ship.

 In 1993, she was laid up following the arrival of the much larger Spirit of Tasmania.
 In 1994, she was sold to Ventouris Ferries and renamed Pollux.
 In 1995 she was again sold, this time to the Maritime Company of Lesvos and operated by Nel Lines, renamed Theofilos for the Piraeus-Chios-Mytilini route with calls sometimes in Thessaloniki and Limnos.

 On 28 June 2008, Theofilos ran aground on a reef of rocks of the island of Oinousses about 10 nm from the island of Chios.
 She suffered serious damage to her port side hull, a 15–20 metres slash causing flooding of a water tight compartment, she subsequently developed a 2.5 degree list.
 The ship was repaired, with an estimated cost to Nel Lines underwriter, The West of England Shipowners of €5 million.
 Once the repairs were completed, she returned to normal service on 16 May 2009.

-In January 2018 Theofilos was laid up at Elefsina Greec following her owners declaring bankruptcy.
-Since January 2020 she is under the flag of Togo.
-The ship was laid-up in terrible condition since 2020 in Perama, Greece and after two years was sold for scrap in Aliağa, Turkey under the name Ilos in 2022.
+In January 2018 Theofilos was laid up at Elefsina Greece following her owners declaring bankruptcy.
+On October 31, 2019, Theofilos was sold to ANEN Lines for about 380.000 Euros.
+From January 2020 to May 2022 she was under the flag of Togo.
+The ship was laid-up in terrible condition from 2020 in Perama, Greece and after two years was sold for scrap in Aliağa, Turkey under the name Ilos in 2022.
+She left Greece for Aliağa on May 13, 2022.